IIC Fans for Hydrogen Exhaust & Battery Room Ventilation

 Rosenberg Fans for Potentially Explosive Atmospheres: Hydrogen Exhaust Fans

+Our Rosenberg product series EHND, DKNM and DKNB are available with material combinations suitable for hydrogen (H2).
+According to ATEX and EN 60079-0 the fans are marked with II 2G Ex h IIB+H2 T3 Gb X (with Ex eb motor) or II 2G Ex h IIB+H2 T4 Gb X (with Ex db, Ex eb motor).
 Rosenberg fans for potentially explosive atmospheres are manufactured and tested according to legal regulations in the EU, Internationally and in the UK.
 The possible contact surfaces between rotating and stationary components with regard to operating faults, which are usually to be expected, are manufactured from materials where the danger of ignition is limited by friction, grinding or impact sparks.
 Those quoted Rosenberg ATEX Fans will have conformance documents and supporting certification supplied along with the order and can review all documentation at quote stage to confirm it is compliant.
+Rosenberg Ex fans are suitable for conveying explosive atmospheres of zones 1 and 2 and for installation in zones 1 and 2 for combustible gases.
+Looking for industrial fans for newly emerging wind to hydrogen renewable energy generation?
+View our article: Industrial fans for wind to hydrogen generation.

-For more information, or to discuss the use of industrial fans for any battery room or hydrogen exhaust application, contact us on 01782 349 430 or email [email protected]
+For more information, or to discuss the use of industrial fans for any battery room or hydrogen exhaust application, contact us on 01782 349 430 or email [email protected].